Health Care Law

 Monetizing Health Care Data

 The greatest difference between the growth of integrated delivery systems today and those that failed at the turn of the century is the ability of modern payors and providers to monetize health care data: to utilize data in a way that contributes meaningfully and cost-effectively to the entity’s mission and its bottom line.
 The health care delivery system is constantly evolving in response to our ability to find new uses for data, many of which involve the structuring of new relationships and all of which involve the risk of unauthorized access, use and disclosure.
 Many of the greatest innovations in health care delivery are coming from the IT platforms and vendors that the PLDO Health Care Team serves.
+Moreover, the very definition of health information continually expands as traditional healthcare is absorbed into the app-enabled, IoT-connected world of empowered consumers using telehealth and their smart phones to manage their health status.
 The success of the Triple Aim, and of the HIPAA-covered entities and business associates playing a part in that endeavor, is based upon the ability to turn data into information, information into insight, and insight into action.